jubayer0175/useful_stuff/README.md

-### This page contents  tons of commands, scripts, code snippets and notes that I found useful at some point in my PhD.
-It is kind of note to myself that saved (and will save) a lot of web searching.
+### This page contains  tons of commands, scripts, code snippets and notes that I found useful at some point in my PhD.
+It is kind of a note to myself that saved (and will save) a lot of web searching.

 ## Tar commands